pmjones/adr/OBJECTIONS.md

 - inspect and/or modify the HTTP Request URL with a router

-- dispatch the HTTP Request to an Action, and receive back the HTTP Response.
+- dispatch the HTTP Request to an _Action_, and receive back the HTTP Response.

-- dispatch the HTTP Request directly to a Responder, and receive back the HTTP Response.
+- dispatch the HTTP Request directly to a _Responder_, and receive back the HTTP Response.

 - bypass any ADR subsystem entirely in favor of some other subsystem ...